Greetings my friends and welcome back Rushland Boy, having more fun than a human being should be allowed to have.

 The Army Rangers just kept coming.

-Reagan referred to them as the boys of Poinduho.
+Reagan referred to them as the boys of Poindu Ho.

-And the his voice broke when he was recalling the events of that day at Pound Duho.
+And I will never forget the tear in his eye, and his voice broke when he was recalling the events of that day at Poindu Ho.

-If you have uh any sense of history or patriotism or gratitude, take a moment and be thankful on two counts.
+If you have any sense of history or patriotism or gratitude, take a moment and be thankful on two counts.

 First, the sacrifice made by all of those in battle, those who passed and those who survived.

-And he wrote it just eloquently about it.
+And he wrote just eloquently about it.

-And I've seen these cemeteries, well, I saw the one at Normandy.
+Well, I saw the one at Normandy.

 The sacrifice made by those in battle, those who passed, those who survived.